 Walking Trails in Eurobodalla

-Begin your exploration just north of Batemans Bay in the ruggedly beautiful wilderness of Murramarang National Park.
-Follow the 2km Wasp Head walk as it traverses gloriously layered sandstone cliffs and lovely golden beaches.
-A great place in the national park for spotting migrating whales is North Head lookout.
+Begin your exploration north of Batemans Bay in the rugged, beautiful wilderness of Murramarang National Park.
+Follow the 2km Wasp Head walk as it traverses layered sandstone cliffs and golden beaches.
+A great place in the national park for spotting humpback whales migrating is North Head lookout.

-A short drive south from Batemans Bay is the picturesque Guerilla Bay, home to rocks dating back 510 million years.
+A 15min drive south of Batemans Bay is picturesque Guerilla Bay, framed by rock formations dating 510 million years.
 On the enchanting Banksia walk, amble through a bottlebrush forest at Burrewarra Point.
-This 1.5km track offers dramatic coastal and hinterland views, and you might even spot some whales.
+This 1.5km track offers dramatic coastal and hinterland views and, once again, you may spot some whales.

 One of the most significant walks in Eurobodalla is the Bingi Dreaming track, south of Moruya.
-This 13.5km coastal walk follows an ancient Songline of the Brinja-Yuin people (a track that links places used by Aboriginal people for trade, camping and ceremonies).
-Start at either Congo or Tuross Head and keep an eye out for stone artefacts and traces of shell middens on this track, which stretches from Congo in the north to Tuross Head in the south.
+This 13.5km coastal track follows an ancient Songline of the Brinja-Yuin people (a track that links places used by Aboriginal people for trade, camping and ceremonies).
+Start at either Congo or Tuross Head and keep an eye out for stone artefacts and traces of shell middens.

 Mount Gulaga is an extinct volcano of sacred significance to the local Yuin Aboriginal people.
 Depart from La Galette restaurant in Tilba Tilba and follow old goldmining access roads through rainforest to the summit for amazing views.
 Take a guided walk led by the Yuin people to immerse yourself in the true spirit of the land.

 Walks that will rock you